 There are many commonalities in software development, which means often some existing system or process can be demonstrated to show competency.
 In this case a Proof of Concept might not be wholly necessary to validate a design.
-That demonstration, however, serves much the same purpose – to educate you on what’s possible, help you see what’s possible, and start a more informed dialog about what the right custom solution will involve.
+That demonstration, however, serves much the same purpose – to educate you on what’s possible, help you see what’s possible, and start a more informed dialog about what the right custom software application solution will involve.

 A competent, professional custom software development company will do more than tell you, they’ll show you how an idea can be executed upon.
 A Proof of Concept helps to either answer questions or ask better questions, all in an effort to get to the right business solution.
 It’s an important part of the design process here at InterSoft Associates, and should be integral to your next custom software project.